 Brighton & Hove, one of Britain's liveliest cities, with a passion for creativity, with a bohemian, artistic, eccentric atmosphere that can't be found anywhere else in the UK.
-Full of elegant Regency architecture, museums and galleries, a glittering nightlife and a rich arts and theatre scene.
-A city by the sea, made for exploring, stoking up the vibe and enjoying all the fun of the seaside.
+Full of elegant Regency architecture, museums and galleries, a glittering nightlife, and a rich arts and theatre scene.
+A city by the sea that's just a short hop from the capital, made for exploring, soaking up the vibe, and enjoying all the fun of the seaside.

 Brighton a city made for walking, head out and explore the narrow 17th century Lanes, an area nestling between North Laine and the seafront.
-Stretching between East Street, Ship Street and North Street, Brighton Lanes are just a ten-minute walk from Brighton Station and a five-minute walk to Brighton Palace Pier.
-Discover the maze of narrow alleyways cramped full of independent shops selling antiques, jewellery and designer clothes.
-Hidden squares, full of cafes, bars and restaurants stretching onto the pavements, creating a cosmopolitan vibe.
-A labyrinth full of unusual and eccentric shops, alongside your favourite high street names at the award-winning Churchill Square shopping mall or the designer discount outlets at Brighton Marina.
+Stretching between East Street, Ship Street, and North Street, Brighton Lanes are just a ten-minute walk from Brighton Station and a five-minute walk to Brighton Palace Pier.
+Discover the maze of narrow alleyways cramped full of independent shops selling antiques, jewellery, and designer clothes.
+Explore hidden squares, full of cafes, bars, and restaurants that stretch onto the pavements, creating a cosmopolitan vibe, and a labyrinth full of unusual and eccentric shops, alongside your favourite high street names at the award-winning Churchill Square shopping mall.

-The arts play a major part in city life especially in May when the Brighton Festival, England's largest international arts festival, attracts thousands of people to hundreds of events for 3 weeks.
-You can see pre and post-West End shows at the Theatre Royal, arts and comedy at Komedia, classical concerts at the Brighton Dome and pop stars at the Brighton Centre.
+The arts play a major part in Brighton city life, especially in May when the Brighton Festival takes place.
+This is England's largest international arts festival and attracts thousands of visitors to experience hundreds of events over 3 weeks.
+You can see pre and post-West End shows at the Theatre Royal, arts and comedy at Komedia, classical concerts at the Brighton Dome, and pop stars at the Brighton Centre.
+The festival returns from 3rd - 25th May in 2025.

 The Grand Brighton is an iconic Victorian property steeped in British history and stands centre stage on Brighton’s famous seafront.
 From the stunning sweeping spiral staircase and traditional period design to the beautiful sea view rooms and the new contemporary brand-new restaurant Cyan, the Grand experience is treating yourself to the best.